communitiesuk/delta-common-infrastructure/docs/security/03_network.md

 See the [networking module](../../terraform/modules/networking/main.tf) for the full allowlist.

-TODO: Monitoring for Network Firewall
+TODO DT-167: Monitoring for Network Firewall

-TODO: Remove permissive rules for Delta Website
+TODO DT-168: Remove permissive rules for Delta Website

 ![Network ingress and egress diagram](../diagrams/Network_ingress_and_egress.drawio.svg)